SaikatBaidya/Steam-Recommendations/README.md

-# CS-732 Tech Demo Application
+# Video Game Recommendation Mobile App

 This repository contains the source code for the CS-732 Tech Demo application, which includes both a **backend API** and a **React Native mobile app**.
 This tech demo serves as an entry into Cross platform development via React Native.